This guide to sweaters for shorter men will help you stay warm and looking sharp throughout fall, winter and all the way into spring.

 If you get it just right, the ideal look is showing a bit of shirt cuff and wristwatch, all tucked neatly under the sweater.
 For this look to work, you have to get your fits down perfectly.
 When you get it, you’ll know you’ve mastered the art of fit.

 Either that or Mercury is in retrograde and the groundhog saw its own shadow.

 Common Fit Problems for Shorter Men

 When you go into the mall, you’ll see that every major retailer makes men’s sweaters.
-So what do you do when you’re designing a line of clothing that’s meant to fit over 300 million people.
-You just take the average.
+So what do you do when you’re designing a line of clothing that’s meant to fit over 300 million people?

 But if you’re a different build, you’ll have a harder time finding sweaters that fit well right off the rack.

 Us short guys usually run into these problems when trying on sweaters: